ann arbor idler flats (car ferry service)

 The pictures on the starboard side of this page show an original idler car that survives to this day as a display on board the City of Milwaukee, which is moored in Manistee Lake in the City of Manistee, Michigan.
 I was able to snap some great prototype shots a couple of summers ago, and I used those pictures to help guide my scratch-built models.

-My model(s) started out as just a basic Micro-Trains flat car.
+My N scale ferry idler project started out with a basic Micro-Trains flat car.
 I removed the stock body shell and used just the metal frame.
-I then cut strips of smooth styrene for the side and end sills, to build a new rectangular shell that fit precisely over the Micro-Trains frame.
+I then cut strips of smooth styrene for the side and end sills, to a build a new rectangular shell that fit precisely over the Micro-Trains frame.
 I inserted three center braces and four small triangular gussets at each corner of the new shell so that the carbody sits squarely on the frame.

 I then took a piece of metal fuel filter mesh and cut it to the proper size to fit on top of the new shell.
 I placed the trimmed filter on my work bench and set the new body shell upside down on the filter.
 I used a can of soup as a weight to hold everything in place, while I ran a bead of liquid solvent/cement around the perimeter of the new shell.
 As the solvent softened the styrene, the weight of the soup can pushed the new shell into the mesh.
 Within a few hours everything had melded together and the soup can was removed to reveal a perfect new idler car body.